andreypopp/backbone.viewdsl/IDEAS.md

   would pass rendered children of div to MyView.render() method as an argument.
   There could be also an option to pass not yet rendered DOM template to view

+  what about context for that? should we chain context with the parent ones?

 * allow custom element/attributes handlers

 * `{{mod2:mod1:val}}` syntax which is transformed into `mod2(mod1(val))`